smartgeometry-ucl/comp0169-20.github.io/_slides/search-engine/sets-and-maps/maps.md

 nav_order: 3
 ---

-Web search engines are software systems that organize information on the internet so that users can discover web pages related to a search query.
-We can implement a basic web search engine by building an index that **maps each term (word) to the set of web pages in which it appears**.
-A search query can be answered by returning the documents that contain all of the terms in a given query.

 The **map** abstract data type associates a set of unique **keys** with a collection of **values**, where each key is associated with a value.

 - `containsKey` returns true if the given `key` is in the map.